pydelhi/venue/.github/issue_template.md

 --------------------------------------

-Seating fascilities details:
+Seating facilities details:
  - No of seats
- - Access to Electricity Sockets
+ - Access to Internet and electricity Sockets

 Do you have a projector or a large presentation Screen?

 ----------------------------

-Preferred dates:
+Preferred dates with timings

 ---------------------

 Any more details you would like to provide:

 ---------------

+Email ID (for contact purposes only) -